Seton Blended Learning Network: 2017-18 Results

-In its sixth year, Seton Education Partners expanded its pioneering Blended Learning Initiative to four new schools and one new geography (Chicago), while continuing to support other blended learning network schools in San Francisco, Los Angeles, Milwaukee, Cincinnati, New Orleans, and Philadelphia.
-In 2016-17, Seton Education Partners partnered with twelve schools in seven cities serving over 3,000 students.
+In its seventh year, Seton Education Partners expanded its pioneering Blended Learning Initiative to one additional school—St. Teresa of Avila in Cincinnati—while continuing to support the 12 other blended learning network schools in San Francisco, Los Angeles, Milwaukee, Chicago, Cincinnati, New Orleans, and Philadelphia.
+This growth means that in 2017-18, Seton Education partners partnered with thirteen schools in seven cities serving over 3,300 students.

 Growth did not impede success.
-On the nationally normed NWEA MAP assessment, Seton scholars beat the national average of students achieving one or more years of growth by 14% in reading and 12% in math.
-Seton also helped ensure that 90% of 3rd grade scholars at our Cincinnati blended learning schools met Ohio's Third Grade Reading Guarantee—1 27% increase from pre-Seton average.
+On the nationally normed NWEA MAP assessment, Seton scholars beat the national average of students achieving one or more years of growth by 13% in reading and 8% in math.
+Seton also helped ensure that 91% of 3rd grade scholars at our Cincinnati blended learning schools met Ohio's Third Grade Reading Guarantee—a 28% increase from pre-Seton average.

-Seton's investors brought nearly 2.1 million dollars in computer hardware, the most advanced educational software, and on-the-ground expertise to create an instructional environment that provides personalized learning for students in core academic subjects.
+Seton's investors brought nearly $750,000 in computer hardware, the most advanced educational software, and on-the-ground expertise to create an instructional environment that provides personalized learning for students in core academic subjects.
 During classes, half of the students received individualized instruction on computers while the other half engaged in data-driven, small-group instruction with their teacher.

 1. How did student academic growth compare to the national average?

 In Seton's seventh year, students continued to make tremendous academic gains.

-Collectively, 98% of students at Seton’s twelve blended learning schools are minorities, and more than two thirds qualify for the federal free or reduced-price lunch program.
-Students take the nationally normed Northwest Evaluation Association Measures of Academic Progress (NWEA MAP) assessment which allows schools to compare student growth to grade-level peers across state lines.
+Seton blended learning scholars take the nationally normed Northwest Evaluation Association Measures of Academic Progress assessment which allows schools to compare student growth to grade-level peers across state lines.
 NWEA MAP monitors student growth in the fall, winter, and spring.
 According to NWEA, only 50% of students nationally meet their individual growth targets.
-This year, 62% of students in Seton's blended learning schools made one or more years of progress in math, while 64% made one or more years of progress in reading.
-These results are on par with or outpace that of many high-performing charter networks on the nationally normed NWEA MAP assessment.
+This year, Seton Blended Learning Network scholars outperformed the national average of students achieving one or more years of growth by 13% in reading and 8% in math, demonstrating growth on par with or outpacing that at many high-performing charter networks on the nationally normed NWEA MAP assessment.

 2. Is this more growth than individual students would typically achieve?
 Yes.

 Schools should be expected to deliver one year of academic progress for each year a student is in school.
-On NWEA MAP, only 50% of students nationally meet this goal.
-Scholars in the Seton Blended Learning Network are growing 1.3 times faster than the national average in both reading and math.
-This accelerated growth helps eliminate the achievement gap between our students and their more affluent peers.
+On NWEA MAP, only 50% of students meet this goal.
+Scholars in the Seton Blended Learning Network are growing 1.3 times faster than the national average in reading and 1.2 times in math.
+This accelerated growth helps scholars eliminate the achievement gap between our students and their more affluent peers.

 Similarly, most Seton Blended Learning Network classrooms grew faster than other classrooms at the same starting point.
-A grade's growth percentile ranking helps puts NWEA MAP data into context.
-This metric measures how a grade level's growth compares to similar classrooms nationally.
+A grade's growth percentile ranking helps put NWEA MAP data into context.
+This metic measures how a grade level's growth compares to similar classrooms nationally.
 As you can see below, the vast majority of our classes demonstrated growth in the top third of their respective grades.

-Seton Blended Learning Network schools collectively increased enrollment 28% from pre-Seton totals.
-Schools are not only more financially sustainable, but they're providing more low-income students with access to high-quality faith-based education.
+Seton Blended Learning Network schools collectively increased enrollment 30% from pre-Seton totals.
+Schools are not only more financially sustainable, but they're providing more low-income students with access to high-quality, faith-based education.

-Seton Blended Learning Director Jeff Kerscher shares his excitement.
+Incoming Seton Blended Learning Director Emily Gilbride shares her excitement.
 "Catholic schools have a rich tradition of serving low-income families.
 We, at Seton, are thrilled to partner with fourteen Catholic schools to help assure that the 4,100 students they serve receive an excellent education.
 While our academic results are fantastic, we are most proud that partner schools offer personalized instruction and robust character education in a faith-based setting.
 Every day our scholars experience a cutting-edge model while learning how to achieve excellence and model Christ in their communities.
-That combination sets students up for success in this world and the next."
+That is a combination you cannot get anywhere else."

-Seton is currently accepting applications to expand its blended learning initiative in 2018-19.
-To learn more about the Seton Blended Learning Network, and how your school or diocese can join, please contact Jeff Kerscher.
+To learn more about the Seton Blended Learning Network, and how your school or diocese can join, please contact Emily Gilbride.